ray-project/ray/doc/source/rllib-training.rst

 Callbacks and Custom Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can provide callbacks to be called at points during policy evaluation.
 These callbacks have access to state for the current `episode <https://github.com/ray-project/ray/blob/master/rllib/evaluation/episode.py>`__.
+Certain callbacks such as ``on_postprocess_trajectory``, ``on_sample_end``, and ``on_train_result`` are also places where custom postprocessing can be applied to intermediate data or results.

-Custom state can be stored for the `episode <https://github.com/ray-project/ray/blob/master/rllib/evaluation/episode.py>`__ in the ``episode.user_data`` dict, and custom scalar metrics reported by saving values to the ``episode.custom_metrics`` dict.
+User-defined state can be stored for the `episode <https://github.com/ray-project/ray/blob/master/rllib/evaluation/episode.py>`__ in the ``episode.user_data`` dict, and custom scalar metrics reported by saving values to the ``episode.custom_metrics`` dict.
 These custom metrics will be aggregated and reported as part of training results.
 For a full example, see `custom_metrics_and_callbacks.py <https://github.com/ray-project/ray/blob/master/rllib/examples/custom_metrics_and_callbacks.py>`__.

 .. autoclass:: ray.rllib.agents.callbacks.DefaultCallbacks
     :members: